TechnicJelle/GPUForBeginners/docs/chapter03/README.md

 Create a new function above `SDL_AppInit()`:
 `bool CreateVertexBuffer(MyAppState* myAppState, std::span<Vertex> vertices)`.
-This function returns true on success, false on failure.
+This function also returns true on success, false on failure.

 In here, we first need to store how many vertices we're working with.
-This data is needed later when we're actually rendering the vertices, so make a new field in you MyAppState struct: `Uint32 numVertices = 0;`.
+This data is needed later when we're actually rendering the vertices, so make a new field in your `MyAppState` struct: `Uint32 numVertices = 0;`.
 We will also need the total size in bytes of the data, but this one can just be a local variable.